 - Red Oni, Blue Oni: Practically anyone could be the blue to Peanut's red, but Jeff and José Jalapeño stand out the most.

-- Refuge in Audacity: All the characters have this as part of their schtick, but Achmed takes this trope up to eleven - playing one of the most horrible things around for laughs.
+- Refuge in Audacity: All the characters have this as part of their schtick, but Achmed takes this trope up to eleven—playing one of the most horrible things around for laughs.
+Dunham can also combine this with Only Sane Man to get away with some truly offensive jokes.
+Because it's the puppet making the joke, he can act shocked and offended and still come away relatively clean.

 Bubba J.: Yeah, that'd be dumb.
-Junior Junior.
-That's my brother's name.
+Junior Junior. [chuckles] That's my brother's name.

-- Running Gag: "Guitar Guy"'s supposed drug use, Jeff's blue Prius, The Lotion, the tendency to pronounce Jeff's last name as "Dun-HAM", calling Jeff's puppets "dolls" (meaning that Jeff plays with dolls), and the puppets telling Jeff or the audience to "Think about it...!"
+- "Guitar Guy's" supposed drug use, Jeff's blue Prius, The Lotion, the tendency to pronounce Jeff's first name as "Jeff-fa-fa" and his last name as "Dun-HAM"note , calling Jeff's puppets "dolls" (meaning that Jeff plays with dolls), and the puppets telling Jeff or the audience to "Think about it...!"

 - Achmed's leg falling off the side of the stand, requiring Jeff or a stagehand to put it back in place.